Dino Rex: Development and release

 Dino Rex was created by most of the same team behind Gun Frontier and Metal Black at Taito, including director Takatsuna Senba and was originally intended to be a helicopter-themed shoot 'em up game.
 However, due to the success of games like Street Fighter II: The World Warrior from Capcom, the project was retooled into a fighting title instead under the working name "Project D-Rex".
 Senba and his team made use of hand-drawn animations and graphics, as well as crafted model figures of the dinosaur fighters that were then filmed through the process of stop motion animation, preceding Primal Rage by Atari Games by two years.

 Dino Rex was initially only launched for the arcades by Taito in 1992 across Japan and Europe.
-The game was re-released only in Japan as part of the compilation Taito Memories II Jōkan for PlayStation 2 on 25 January 2007.
+The game was re-released only in Japan as part of the compilation Taito Memories II Jōkan for the PlayStation 2 on January 25, 2007.

 In April 2023, Taito announced that Dino Rex would be one of the games included in the Taito Milestones 2 collection set to release in Japan in August 2023.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in November 2023.